enkodellc/blazorboilerplate/README.md

 This project is licensed under the terms of the [MIT license](LICENSE).

 ## News
-### 0.1.8 (In Progress)
+### 0.1.8
-- Middleware to log Api Requests and Responses for auditing - In progess
+- Middleware to log Api Requests and Responses for auditing and debugging.
+Thanks [salslab](https://github.com/salslab/AspNetCoreApiLoggingSample)
-- Middleware for consistent Responses and Exceptions [proudmonkey](http://vmsdurano.com/asp-net-core-and-web-api-a-custom-wrapper-for-managing-exceptions-and-consistent-responses/)
+- Middleware for consistent API Responses and Exception Handlin.
+Thanks [proudmonkey](http://vmsdurano.com/asp-net-core-and-web-api-a-custom-wrapper-for-managing-exceptions-and-consistent-responses/)
 - Email Pop3 / IMAP retrieval.
 Thanks [npraskins](https://github.com/npraskins)
 - Responsive Navigation / Closed / Full / Minified / Minified & Hover effect
-- Added MatNavMenu PR for MatBlazor, BlazorBoilerplate using local version until that is merged
+- Added MatNavMenu PR for MatBlazor - Ver 1.5
 - Updated demo site for new MatNavMenu and rest of 0.1.8 code

 ### 0.1.7